Skip to main content

 The mix of lake views, forest trails, and historic charm makes this hike a Banff classic.
 It’s a solid workout with a satisfying payoff and a great way to escape the tourist buzz below.

-5. Icefields Parkway and Columbia Icefields – 10 Hour Tour
+5. Icefields Parkway and The Columbia Icefields

 Colombia Icefields